Killeen DWI, DUI and DUIA Defense Lawyers

 - Other legal and factual issues relevant to your legal defense

-We have been able to get many DWI cases dismissed or reduced to a lesser charge throughout the state.
+We have been able to get many DWI cases dismissed or reduced to a lesser charge throughout the state, and have helped veterans facing DUI charges seek assistance through treatment courts.
 We have saved our clients thousands of dollars in fees, fine and surcharges.
 We have saved their driver’s licenses from getting suspended, and saved them from a conviction that would follow them for the rest of their lives.

 Smart, strategic DWI defense attorneys serving Killeen